Nutanix has built a simplified Kubernetes distribution – called Karbon – for its cloud-native stack.

 Karbon is one of five aspects of Nutanix’ Enterprise Cloud Platform:

-- Buckets: A software-defined, S3-compatible object storage scheme.
-There is a REST API and it scales from terabytes to petabytes of unstructured data.
+- Buckets: A software-defined, S3-compatible object storage scheme that scales from terabytes to petabytes of unstructured data.
 Buckets includes erasure coding, compression, and deduplication and are intended as central storage for all DevOps use-cases.
+There is a REST API.
 General availability is slated for summer 2019.

 - Xi Epoch: An observability and monitoring service for cloud native applications with end-to-end real-time visibility into distributed application architecture, supported by 250+ technology native integrations.

 - Era: A database administration tool with one-click database provisioning, lifecycle management and copy data management as its first services, Users can provision, clone, refresh, and backup their databases to any point in time in a few minutes.